TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ## 2. Assemble the FiPy Dev-Kit

 In this chapter you will learn how to assemble and connect the FiPy dev-kit to the VSCode editor.
-You will also communicate with the dev-kit in order to check the firmware version and retrieve the IMSI and IMEI numbers that you will need to register you dev-kit in the Managed IoT Cloud platform.
+You will also communicate with the dev-kit in order to check the firmware version and retrieve the IMSI and IMEI numbers that you will need to register you dev-kit in the MIC platform.
 More on that in a later chapter, let us first connect the dev-kit to VSCode.

 ### Attach the Antenna

-**Important notice**: You should always mount the 4G antenna to the connector on the bottom side of the FiPy .
+**Important**: You should always mount the 4G antenna to the connector on the bottom side of the FiPy .
 The result of not connecting the antenna could be that you harm the modem when it is connected.
 You should insert the provided SIM card in the SIM card slot on the bottom side of the FiPy.
 If you do not have the SIM inserted it will be impossible to connect to the 4G network.

 ![LTE antenna](./assets/02-lte-ant-fipy.png)

 ### Insert the SIM and Mount FiPy on the Expansion Board

 You should now mount the FiPy module to the provided Expansion Board.
 The USB connector on the expansion board must be in the same direction as the reset button on the FiPy module.
-The image on the right shows you what it should look like.
+The image shows you what it should look like.
 You should check that all the jumper switches on the Expansion board is present.
 The jumper switches are the small plastic jumpers located on the upper left side of the expansion board.
 Without all the jumpers in place it might be impossible to get contact with the FiPy.
 You should also check that all the PIN's on the FiPy are matching the open connectors on the expansion board (i.e. that it is aligned correctly) when you push the FiPy model into the expansion board.

 ![Insert SIM](./assets/03-sim-fipy.png)